prafulla77/Event-Coref-EACL-2021/README.md

     title = "Automatic Data Acquistion for Event Coreference Resolution", author = "Choubey, Prafulla Kumar  and
       Huang, Ruihong",
-    booktitle = "Proceedings of the 16th Conference of the {E}uropean Chapter of the Association for Computational Linguistics: Volume 1, Long Papers", month = apr,
+    booktitle = "Proceedings of the 16th Conference of the {E}uropean Chapter of the Association for Computational Linguistics", month = apr,
     year = "2021",
     publisher = "Association for Computational Linguistics",